-The multivar_logic and multivar_intensity_flag configuration entries, described in Section 19.3.2, define the boolean logic for combining objects from multiple fields into super objects, and then optionally computing intensities for individual input fields when the input is masked to non-missing only inside the super objects.
-If the multivar_logic configuration option iset, there must be the same number of fields defined in an array of dictionaries for fcst and for obs as indicated in the multivar_logic.
-Note that the multi-variate MODE forecast and observation input fields and combination logic do not need to match.
-If a particular multivar_intensity_flag value is TRUE the corresponding pair of fields (fcst and obs) are masked to non-missing inside the fcst and obs super objects, and traditional mode is run on that pair of masked inputs producing uniquely named outputs.
-If it is FALSE, mode is not run for that pair of inputs.

-If all multivar_intensity_flag values are FALSE, the forecast and observation super objects are written to NetCDF, text, and postscript output files in the standard mode output format, but with no intensity information.
+The multivar_intensity_compare_fcst and multivar_intensity_compare_obs configuration entries, described in Section 19.3.2, define the field array indexes for which to optionally compare intensities for individual input fields when the input is masked to non-missing only inside the super objects and are required to be the same length.
+For example, if multivar_intensity_compare_fcst = [1, 2]; and multivar_intensity_compare_obs = [2, 3];, then index 1 (2) of the forecast field array will be compared with index 2 (3) of the observation field array.
+If an intensity comparision is requested, the corresponding pair of fields (fcst and obs) are masked to non-missing inside the fcst and obs super objects, and traditional mode is run on that pair of masked inputs producing uniquely named outputs.
+If multivar_intensity_compare_fcst and multivar_intensity_compare_obs are empty, the forecast and observation super objects are written to NetCDF, text, and postscript output files in the standard mode output format, but with no intensity information.